Today’s Heardle answer revealed - if you’re struggling & don’t want to lose a streak

-Heardle answer for March 27: Clues to help you guess plus the band & song revealed for today’s music puzzle
+Heardle answer for March 28: Clues to help you guess plus song revealed for today’s music puzzle

-Today’s Heardle answer has been revealed and the answer of today’s (March 27) mystery song is courtesy of one of the UK’s most successful bands in recent years, first formed in 2010.
+Today’s Heardle answer has been revealed and the answer of today’s (March 28) mystery song is courtesy of a very successful French DJ.
+And no, it is not David Guetta before you potentially guess too hastily!

-Today’s mystery band have had a host of top hits and are one of the more successful male bands to emerge from England.
-They have four members and as of 2021, had sold over 11 million records - that’s all for the clues!
+Today’s mystery DJ has been active since 2015, and is only 26 years old.
+He is credited with using multiple genres in his music, and has dabbled in Housedeep, housetropical, housetech house.

 Heardle is a music game you can play via a website app where you listen to the introduction of a song, with the goal of the game to guess the artist and title in as few turns as possible.